Spotify valued at nearly $30 billion in unusual Wall Street debut

 "Officially we are not even calling it an IPO," says Matt Kennedy, an analyst at Renaissance Capital, which manages IPO-focused exchange-traded funds.

-Analysts had pinned the price target for the stock at anywhere from $160 to $220 per share.
+Analysts have pinned the price target for the stock at anywhere from $160 to $220 per share.
 Spotify had traded as high as $132.50 on the private market, according to a regulatory filing.

 Spotify chose the direct listing method in part to ensure that employees and longtime shareholders could sell stock on day one if they choose.
 If it were a typical IPO, they'd have to wait for a share lockup period to end to sell their stock.